-The global biotechnology market is expected to grow at a CAGR of around 15.5% from 2020 to 2027 and expected to reach the market value of around US$ 850.5 Bn by 2027.
+The global biotechnology market is expected to grow at a CAGR of around 15.5% from 2020 to 2027 and is expected to reach a market value of around US$ 850.5 Bn by 2027.

 Currently, what are the big trends in biotechnology?

 According to a World Economic Forum (WEF) report, biotechnology is advancing at a rapid pace.
 There are numerous potential applications for genome editing in living organisms, including microorganisms, plants, and animals.
 With such advancements, humans could improve bio-based chemical production, increase food production while maintaining nutritional value, or manufacture organs for transplant.
 Metabolic engineering and synthetic biology are also advancing rapidly.
 As a result, instead of relying on fossil fuels, many chemicals, fuels, and materials are now made from renewable biomass.
 Furthermore, remarkable advancements are being made in healthcare and the medical sector.
 New, highly complex natural compounds derived from bio-sources are being developed for pharmaceutical applications.
 Stem-cell therapy, ICT-integrated biotechnology, and other innovations will aid in addressing the health challenges posed by an aging population.

 But apart from that, biotechnology will advance significantly by 2030.
 Biotechnology could also aid in the resolution of large-scale national issues such as healthcare.
 Global healthcare spending is currently estimated to be around US$8 trillion.
 As a result, it is reasonable to expect biotechnology to become a part of people's daily lives by 2030, ranging from drugs, medicine, and therapeutics to environmentally friendly chemicals, fuels, and materials.

 Big calls for "Biotechnology" in agriculture